What is Flight Insurance?

 The earlier you purchase, the more coverage options you’ll have.
 Buying travel insurance early also allows you to qualify for time-sensitive benefits like pre-existing condition waivers and Cancel for Any Reason (CFAR) coverage.

 Travel insurance does not cover voluntary changes to your plans, like wanting a new departure time or no longer wanting to travel.
-For the most cancellation flexibility, purchase a policy that includes the CFAR upgrade.
+For the most cancellation flexibility, purchase a policy that includes CFAR insurance.
+This benefit can provide partial reimbursement of your trip costs if you cancel for an uncovered reason.

 Flight cancellation insurance can reimburse you for non-refundable travel expenses, including airline tickets, if you cancel your trip for a covered reason.
 Most plans cover cancellations relating to an unexpected illness, injury, family emergency, or severe weather events.